Tooth Fairy (2010 film): Plot

 Carly's 14-year-old son, Randy, dislikes Derek.
 Randy wants to grow up to be a heavy metal star.
 When Derek defends Randy against a bully, he begins to win Randy over, and Derek begins teaching Randy to play his electric guitar better so he can win a talent show.

-Derek visits several children and tries to collect teeth and give out dollars, but what with cats, waking children and being 'called' in the middle of a hockey match leading to his shrinking himself and jumping in a toilet to escape, he is not doing very well at it.
+Derek visits several children and tries to collect teeth and give out dollars, but a mixture of obstacles, his own incompetence, and sheer bad luck cause him to fail at his job.
 Lily says that he is the worst tooth fairy ever and denies Derek any more supplies from Jerry for the remainder of his sentence, criticizing his lack of faith in children.
 Afterward, he is approached by a fairy named Ziggy who provides him black market supplies.
 Later that night, the items malfunction and Derek is seen by a child's mother and arrested.
-While behind bars, Tracy tells Derek that Lily extended his duty to three weeks.
-However, he offers to give Derek proper supplies if he will start acting like a tooth fairy.
-Carly bails Derek out.
+While behind bars, Tracy tells Derek that Lily extended his duty to three weeks, and offers to give Derek proper supplies if he will start acting like a tooth fairy; Carly soon comes to bail Derek out.

-Derek works on improving his tooth fairy skills and bonding with Tracy and Randy, but when Derek can't score a goal at a hockey game, he takes his frustration out on Randy, telling him that he will never become a rock star.
-With his dreams crushed, Randy tearfully smashes his guitar and a disappointed Carly breaks up with Derek, telling him his biggest flaws are his inability to be optimistic and that he can't say "what if".

-Later, Tracy comes to Derek's house, much to Derek's annoyance.
-He announces that he is a tooth fairy-in-training, but that Derek's dream crushing reputation hurts himself more than others as Derek orders him to get out of his house.
-At the next hockey game, Derek gets back on the ice and sees Tracy.
-Tracy wants to teach Derek the importance of dreams, encouraging Derek to score a goal and go get Tess' tooth.
-With a renewed spirit, Derek scores the goal, gets into his tooth fairy costume, and flies away, while Tracy spreads Amnesia Dust on the audience to cover up the event.
+Derek works on improving his tooth fairy skills and bonding with Tracy and Randy, but when Derek can't score a goal at a hockey game, his coach threatens to bench him at the next game.
+When he sees Carly and her kids later, he ends up taking his frustration out on Randy, who tearfully smashes his guitar after being told he will never become a rock star, and Carly, fed up with Derek's lack of optimism and inability to say "what if", breaks up with him.
+Later, Tracy comes to Derek's house to announce that he is a tooth fairy-in-training, much to Derek's annoyance, and when he mocks him and tells him to get out of his house, Tracy tells him that Derek's dream-crushing reputation hurts himself more than others.
+At the next hockey game, Derek gets back on the ice and sees Tracy, who silently encourages Derek to score a goal, and after some brief difficulty, Derek successfully scores a goal, finally learning the importance of dreams.
+Tracy then reveals to Derek that his next tooth fairy assignment is at Tess' house, and with a more confident and optimistic spirit, Derek accepts the job, gets into his tooth fairy costume, and flies away, while Tracy spreads Amnesia Dust on the audience to cover up the event.